isg-software/progresspie/README.md

 But some changes have been made which could _affect backwards compatibility_ in a few cases.
 This is the main reason for the major version increase (see [semantic versioning][https://docs.npmjs.com/getting-started/semantic-versioning]): When updating to V2.0.0, you should make sure the following changes don't affect your current uses, otherwise you might have to (slightly) change them.

-.todo
 * The `separator` option is now ignored when inserting an SVG into a hitherto empty HTML element (e.g. `<span id="pie" data-percent="50"></span>`).
 In Versions 1.x.x, the `separator` (wich actually only serves to separate the prepended or appended SVG from the content of the node) was still appended, even if there was nothing to separate.
 This could have had some unwanted effects, e.g. if the target element was CSS-formatted to have a background color and the SVG should be centered inside, but was not due to the space appended to it.
 On the other hand: If you've been relying on this separator being inserted even into empty documents, you'll now have to put it into the document by yourself.
-Example: If you had some markup like `<span id="pie"…></span><span id="X">…</span>` and relied on a space being inserted after the SVG into the `#pie` element so that the pie and the content of `#X` were separated, you'd best now insert a space directly between the two span elements. @done(2016-09-04)
+Example: If you had some markup like `<span id="pie"…></span><span id="X">…</span>` and relied on a space being inserted after the SVG into the `#pie` element so that the pie and the content of `#X` were separated, you'd best now insert a space directly between the two span elements.
-* The default valueAdapter function now uses `parseFloat` instead of `parseInt` for parsing string numbers, meaning that it now supports decimal digits if the dot (`.`) is used as decimal separator. @done(2016-09-05)
+* The default valueAdapter function now uses `parseFloat` instead of `parseInt` for parsing string numbers, meaning that it now supports decimal digits if the dot (`.`) is used as decimal separator.

-* … Sonst noch was?

 Changes like having a separator only separate the newly inserted and old content and not (any more) adding a ‘separator’ that's actually not separating anything, these are more kind of a fix than a new feature.
 They IMHO make sense, but sadly they affect backwards compatibility.
 Other than that, I've strived to retain backwards compatibility as far as possible, and most users won't probably have to change anything.